siderai/python-project-lvl4/README.md

 ## Functionality:

-1. ***Tasks***: crud, filtration, cards with details
+1. ***Tasks***: crud, filtration, cards with detailed info
 2. Dynamic task management:
       - organize your tasks into groups (***labels***)
       - control task progress (***statuses***)
       - take responsibility or delegate (***executor***)
-3. ***Users*** registration, authorization, personal page, editing rights, admin panel
+3. ***Users***: registration, authorization, personal page, editing rights, admin panel
       - Anonimous users are read-only
       - Authorized users are able to create, update and delete basic entities.
 Deletion is safe: linked entities are not removable
       - Admins can edit all entities
-4. Friendly redirect messages to provide smooth UX.
-They report on your successful and failed actions
+4. Friendly redirect messages, reporting on completed and failed commands